To avoid offline payments, you could switch to processing payments over a cellular 3G or 4G connection when the internet

 Offline EMV payments: The payment terminal verifies that the PIN entered by the shopper matches the PIN on the EMV chip embedded in the card, and then asks the card to approve the payment.
 Whether the transaction is approved, depends on how the issuer configured the card.
 Because the card is in control, the payment can be processed in the clearing stream directly.
 This ensures a higher approval rate.

-- Store-and-forward payments: The payment terminal approves payments without any verification.
+Store-and-forward payments: The payment terminal approves payments without any verification.
 Because of this, the risk of payments being declined by the issuer is higher than for offline EMV transactions.
 In practice the authorisation rates range from 95% in some industries to several percentage points higher.

 If you enable both types of offline payment, the terminal will try offline EMV first, then store-and-forward.

 Enabling offline payments